psychemedia/sin-eater-resources/src/_second_controversy_pt_i.md

 ```
 > THE SIN-EATER IN WALES
 >
 > A column of the "Times" of Monday occupied with a letter from Mr E. Sidney Hartland.
 Highgarth, Gloucester, on the subject of "The Sin-eater in Wales."
-The letter is written in answer to another correspondent, N. W. Thomas, who denied the existence of the sin-eater in Wales, basing his denial on the statements of Canon Silvan Evans in the "Academy" twenty years and of the Rev. T. Eynon Davies in the "Christian World" of Febuary, 1882.
+The letter is written in answer to another correspondent, N. W. Thomas, who denied the existence of the sin-eater in Wales, basing his denial on the statements of Canon Silvan Evans in the "Academy" twenty years and of the Rev. T. Eynon Davies in the "Christian World" of February, 1882.
 Mr. Hartland claims that neither of these denials can outweigh the positive statements he cites in the earlier portion of his letter.

 In the *Aberystwith Observer* of [October 17th, 1895](https://newspapers.library.wales/view/3047421/3047423/4/), p2, you can almost see the editor's eyes rolling: